The content in the sections below apply to Category 7 and Section 3.a of the Oracle PaaS and IaaS Public Cloud Services Pillar documentation.

 Oracle Cloud Infrastructure provides a service-level agreement (SLA) for NVMe performance.
 Measuring performance is complex and open to variability.

-A NVMe drive also has non-uniform drive performance over the period of drive usage.
-A NVMe drive performs differently when tested brand new compared to when tested in a steady-state after some duration of usage.
+An NVMe drive also has non-uniform drive performance over the period of drive usage.
+An NVMe drive performs differently when tested brand new compared to when tested in a steady state after some duration of usage.
 New drives have not incurred many write/erase cycles and the inline garbage collection has not had a significant impact on IOPS performance.
-To achieve the goal of reproducibility and reduced variability, our testing focuses on the steady-state duration of the NVMe drive’s operation.
+To achieve the goal of reproducibility and reduced variability, our testing focuses on the steady state duration of the NVMe drive’s operation.

 Before running any tests, protect your data by making a backup of your data and operating system environment to prevent any data loss.
 The tests described in this document will overwrite the data on the disk, and cause data corruption.

-Summary: To capture the IOPS measure, first provision a shape such as the new BM.DenseIO2.52, and then use the Gartner Cloud Harmony test suite to run tests on an instance running the latest supported Oracle Linux image for each NVMe drive target.
+Summary: To capture the IOPS measure, first provision a shape such as the BM.DenseIO2.52 shape, and then use the Gartner Cloud Harmony test suite to run tests on an instance running the latest supported Oracle Linux 7 image for each NVMe drive target.

-Launch an instance based on the latest supported Oracle Linux image and select a shape such as the new BM.DenseIO2.52.
-For launch instructions, see Creating an Instance.
+Launch an instance based on the latest supported Oracle Linux 7 image and select a shape such as the BM.DenseIO2.52 shape.
+For instructions, see Creating an Instance.

 Run the Gartner Cloud Harmony test suite tests on the instance for each NVMe drive target.
 The following is an example of a command that will work for all shapes and drives on the shape: